comiko-app/comiko/README.md

 ## English Introduction
 ## What is it?

-Comiko, it is a mobile application that allows to discover the local humorists and artists with simplicity!
+Comiko is a mobile application that allows to discover the local comedians with simplicity!
 Thanks to Comiko, you can simplify your search and spend great evenings!

 Filter your searches by: